aerospike-examples/mqtt-aerospike-example/README.md

 Here we are using the [Eclipse Paho](https://www.eclipse.org/paho/) implementation of the MQTT API.

-When the observer is run the following code is executed ```observationCount``` times, each time resulting in the data point being sent to the publication topic
+When the observer is run the following code is executed ```observationCount``` times, each time resulting in the data point being sent to the publication topic.

 ```java
 DataPoint dataPoint = timeSeriesSimulator.getCurrentDataPoint();